PROEESH/DE_exam/README.md

 This diagram shows the flow of data from the APIs through Dataflow Flex Templates, stored in GCS, and then transformed into Silver and Gold tables in BigQuery.
 Airflow orchestrates scheduling.

 ---

-Components

-Apache Beam Pipelines

-Transform and normalize raw data.

-Store results as Parquet and write to BigQuery raw tables.

-Runs locally with DirectRunner or on GCP with DataflowRunner.

-Parquet on GCS

-Intermediate storage for normalized data.

-Columnar format for efficient queries and storage.

-BigQuery Raw Tables

-Store raw ingestion data in a structured format.

-Enables downstream SQL transformations.

-Airflow DAGs

-Orchestrate pipelines and transformations.

-Automates scheduling, dependencies, and retries.

-BigQuery SQL Models

-Transform raw tables into Silver and Gold layers.

-Silver layer: combined, normalized tables ready for analysis.

-Gold layer: final analytics-ready dataset aggregating all sources.

-Dataflow Flex Templates

-Pre-built pipeline definitions in GCS.

-Allows pipelines to be triggered dynamically via Airflow or CLI.

-Decouples pipeline code from orchestration.

-Docker + Cloud Build

-Builds and packages pipelines in reproducible containers.

-Automates pushing images to GCP Container Registry.

-Generates Flex Templates and uploads DAGs & SQL to Composer bucket.

-Why This Architecture?

-Clear separation of ingestion, storage, and transformation layers.

-Fully managed, scalable, and serverless where possible.

-Supports CI/CD and reproducible builds.

-Easy local testing and debugging.

-Simplifies orchestration and scheduling via Airflow.
+# Data Ingestion & Transformation Architecture

+This project implements a **data ingestion and transformation architecture** using Apache Beam, Google Cloud Platform (GCP) services, and Airflow for orchestration.
+It provides a fully managed, scalable, and reproducible pipeline for processing raw data into analytics-ready datasets.

+---

+## Components

+### Apache Beam Pipelines
+- Transform and normalize raw data.
+- Store results as Parquet files on GCS and write to BigQuery raw tables.
+- Can run locally with **DirectRunner** or on GCP with **DataflowRunner**.

+### Parquet on GCS
+- Intermediate storage for normalized data.
+- Columnar format ensures efficient queries and storage.

+### BigQuery Raw Tables
+- Store raw ingestion data in a structured format.
+- Enables downstream SQL transformations.

+### Airflow DAGs
+- Orchestrate pipelines and transformations.
+- Automates scheduling, dependencies, and retries.

+### BigQuery SQL Models
+- Transform raw tables into **Silver** and **Gold** layers.
+  - **Silver layer**: Combined, normalized tables ready for analysis.
+  - **Gold layer**: Final analytics-ready dataset aggregating all sources.

+### Dataflow Flex Templates
+- Pre-built pipeline definitions stored in GCS.
+- Allows pipelines to be triggered dynamically via Airflow or CLI.
+- Decouples pipeline code from orchestration.

+### Docker + Cloud Build
+- Builds and packages pipelines into reproducible containers.
+- Automates pushing images to GCP Container Registry.
+- Generates Flex Templates and uploads DAGs & SQL to the Composer bucket.

+---

+## Why This Architecture?

+- Clear separation of **ingestion, storage, and transformation layers**.
+- Fully managed, scalable, and serverless where possible.
+- Supports **CI/CD** and reproducible builds.
+- Easy local testing and debugging.
+- Simplifies orchestration and scheduling via Airflow.

+---

 ## Contents